Our Sustainability Skills symbols are a visual tool designed

 toggle

-Vegetable-tanned, high-gloss calfskin with a subtle pull-up effect.
-The glossy finish and brilliant colours ensure that this leather is the epitome of elegance.
+Vegetable-tanned calf leather sourced from an Italian (Tuscany) supplier.
+Features a subtle pull-up effect and a high-gloss surface.
+The glossy finish and brilliant colors ensure that this leather is the epitome of elegance.
+It gets softer with use and may stretch.

 black